tacotexmex/playerplus/README.md

 Knock-back is determined by tool strength or a specific 'knockback' value which can be added to the tool damage_groups itself.
 A player with the privelage 'no_knockback' will not be affected when it's enabled.

+Node 'on_walk_over' function:

+When added to a node definition the function will be called whenever a player walks on top of the node e.g.

+	on_walk_over = function(pos, node, player)
+		print ("---", node.name, player:get_player_name() )
+	end